Putin's next challenge for Russia: win back investors

 LESS TALKS, MORE ACTION

-He is due to meet prospective investment partners who between them manage $1 trillion - such as TPG Capital's TPG.UL David Bonderman, Apollo's Leon Black (APO.N), China Investment Corp's Lou Jiwei and Kuwait Investment Authority's Bader Mohammad Al-Sa'ad - a source familiar with the forum plans said.
+He is due to meet prospective investment partners who between them manage $1 trillion - such as TPG Capital's David Bonderman, Apollo's Leon Black, China Investment Corp's Lou Jiwei and Kuwait Investment Authority's Bader Mohammad Al-Sa'ad - a source familiar with the forum plans said.

 Those investors sit on the international advisory board of a state-backed fund that is seeking to drum up investment into Russia by private-equity investors and sovereign wealth funds.